A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Quantum Systems

 And the total MCD is now conserved.

 We again consider the example of an H-atom which has been studied in details in ~\cite{Ji:2022exr, Freese:2024rkr}, where the static electric field serves as a ``messenger'' to transfer momentum between the electron and proton.
 For simplicity, we will consider the ground state of electron $|\psi_{1s}\rangle$ in the infinitely heavy limit of the proton.
-The kinetic MCD of the electron has been worked out in \cite{Ji:2022exr}, and is positive definite, representing an anisotropic flow in angular directions.
+The kinetic MCD of the electron has been worked out in~\cite{Ji:2022exr}, and is positive definite, representing an anisotropic flow in angular directions, shown as the black solid line in FIG.~\ref{fig:H_Atom_Trace}.
 The interaction MCD from electric fields is separated into the self electric fields of the proton and electron $T^{ij}_{e}(\vec{r}), T^{ij}_{p}(\vec{r})$ and the interference part $T^{ij}_{{\rm int}}(\vec{r})$.
-This interference part is crucial for the momentum transfer~\cite{Ji:2022exr},
+The self-field MCDs, the interference part and the total electric MCD are also shown in FIG.~\ref{fig:H_Atom_Trace} as the brown, green and blue lines, respectively.